Creating a Job

 3. Click Select to return to the job run creation page.

-14. For Storage. enter the amount of block storage to use between 50 GB and 10, 240 GB (10 TB).
+15. For Storage. enter the amount of block storage to use between 50 GB and 10, 240 GB (10 TB).
 You can change the value by 1 GB increments.
 The default value is 100 GB.

 • Default networking—The workload is attached by using a secondary VNIC to a preconfigured, service-managed VCN, and subnet.
-This provided subnet allows egress to the public internet through a NAT gateway, and access to other Oracle Cloud services through a service gateway.
+This provided subnet lets egress to the public internet through a NAT gateway, and access to other Oracle Cloud services through a service gateway.

 If you need access only to the public internet and OCI services, we recommend using this option.
 It doesn't require you to create networking resources or write policies for networking permissions.